TaurenHayato/Ran/README.md

-# Ran
+# Zai
-Do something for Ran.
+Do something for Zai and Luo.